JamesAri/dce-sp/README.md

 ## How to run

-After you finish with the configuration, you may execute the `deploy-iac.sh` script, it will just run terraform and ansible for you.
+After you finish with the configuration, you may execute the `deploy-iac.sh` script, it will just run terraform, waits for VMs to be up and ready and then runs ansible for you.

 ## Github actions